 “Now the field is open.
 Green Mountain faces competition from experienced manufacturers,” Einhorn said.
 “We already see competitive products entering the market at sizeable discounts” to Green Mountain, he said.

 Green Mountain is seeing more rivalry from store-brand K- Cup manufacturers as its patents were set to expire in September.
-Safeway Inc. (SWY) and Kroger Co.
-(KR) make private-label capsules that fit into Keurig machines.
+Safeway Inc. (SWY:US) and Kroger Co.
+(KR:US) make private-label capsules that fit into Keurig machines.
 Green Mountain has said it’s working on an espresso machine with Luigi Lavazza SpA to help boost sales.